 C++ Math tgamma

-The tgamma function computes the gamma function of an argument passed to the function.
+The tgamma function calculates the gamma function value of the input argument provided to the function.

 Suppose a number is x: